 - (a) Necessity of Evaluation.
 The scholastic achievement of students shall be evaluated from the inception of their studies.
-As part of the testing of scholastic achievement, a written examination of suitable length and complexity shall be required in every course for which credit is given, except clinical work, legal skills courses, and courses involving extensive written work such as moot court, legal drafting courses, seminars, and individual research projects. - (b) Certificate of Compliance with the Code of Student Responsibility.
-Students certify compliance with all requirements of the Law School Code of Student Responsibility on all in-school and take-home examinations by sitting for and submitting such examinations.
-For each exam, every student shall be provided a Certificate of Compliance with the Code of Student Responsibility.
-The student must complete this form and submit the completed form to the exam proctor prior to leaving the exam room at the completion of the exam.
-If the student fails to submit the Certificate of Compliance with the Code of Student Responsibility, the exam will not be graded. - (c) Reentering Exam Room Prohibited.
-Once a student has submitted their exam answer and signed out of the exam room with the proctor, the student must leave the exam room and may not reenter the exam room.
-Reentering the exam room is a violation of the Code of Student Responsibility. - (d) Materials Permitted at Examination.
+As part of the testing of scholastic achievement, a written examination of suitable length and complexity shall be required in every course for which credit is given, except clinical work, legal methods courses, and courses involving extensive written work such as moot court, legal drafting courses, seminars and individual research projects. - (b) Materials Permitted at An Examination.
 Each instructor should define the materials permitted in the examination in his or her course by the end of the second week of classes.
 An instructor may conduct an "open book" examination.
 Students must bring their own writing instruments to examinations.
 "Writing instruments" includes personal computers.